decentralized-identity/papers/did-authn/siop/did-authn-siop-profile.md

 This will increase and preserve the user’s privacy by preventing third-parties from having the ability to track which web applications a user is interacting with.

-This specification defines the SIOP DID AuthN flavor to use OIDC together with the strong decentralization, privacy and security guarantees of DID for everyone who wants to have a generic way to integrate Identity Wallets into their web applications.
+This specification defines the "DID AuthN profile for OpenID Connect" that is a DID AuthN flavor to use OIDC together with the strong decentralization, privacy and security guarantees of DID for everyone who wants to have a generic way to integrate Identity Wallets into their web applications.

 > **NOTE:** While this specification focuses on the integration of Identity Wallets in the form of browser extensions/ plugins, or smartphone apps, it does not prevent